GeoArkadeep/Stresslog/docs/paper/paper.md

 ![(a) Model of EOS Northern Lights Well showing the Drake I, II and IntraMarine formations. \label{fig:EOS_NorthernLights}](../Figures/WellPlot.png)
 ![(b) Fracture patterns calculated at 2624.5m and superimposed onto the image log. \label{fig:Fracture Motif}](../Figures/overlay.png)

 It is not being suggested that this interpretation of the data is preferred over any other, this example is merely meant to show the capability of the package.
+In particular, the analysis by [@Thompson2022] likely offers a better explanation of simultaneous en-echelon breakouts and induced fractures as it is a far more detailed analysis than the example here.

 # Discussion